Alto Orinoco-Casiquiare Biosphere Reserve: Duida-Marahuaca National Park (Venezuela)

 The Alto Orinoco-Casiquiare Biosphere Reserve is located in the Venezuelan Amazon.
-Duida-Marahuaca National Park, a national protected area which includes the Duida–Marahuaca Massif, lies within the Biosphere Reserve.
+Duida-Marahuaca National Park, a national protected area that includes the Duida-Marahuaca Massif, lies within the Biosphere Reserve.

 Alto Orinoco-Casiquiare Biosphere Reserve

-Venezuela's tepuys are the home of a number of endemic frog species.
+Venezuela's tepuys are the home of several endemic frog species.
 Sometimes these species are known from only a single tepuy.
-Several frog species are only known from the summit of Cerro Marahuaca, including Pristimantis marahuaka, Metaphryniscus sosai and Myersiohyla inparquesi.
+For example, several frog species are only known from the summit of Cerro Marahuaca, including Pristimantis marahuaka, Metaphryniscus sosai, and Myersiohyla inparquesi.

 Duida-Marahuaca National Park

-Duida-Marahuaca National Park, a national protected area that includes the Duida-Marahuaca Massif, lies within the Biosphere Reserve.
+Duida-Marahuaca National Park, a national protected area that includes the Duida-Marahuaca Massif (Cerro Duida), lies within the Alto Orinoco-Casiquiare Biosphere Reserve.
 The National Park has an area of 210,000 ha (519,000 acres).